Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Introduction

-Several types of DNN copyright protection methods have been proposed, including watermarking, fingerprinting, and testing-based similarity comparison.
-Watermarking methods~\cite{uchida_embedding_2017,darvish_rouhani_deepsigns_2019,wang_riga_2021,adi_turning_2018,gu_badnets_2019} embed a secret watermark into the model during training by utilizing over-parameterization.
+A number of DNN copyright protection methods have been proposed, including two major types: watermarking and fingerprinting.
+Watermarking methods~\cite{uchida_embedding_2017,darvish_rouhani_deepsigns_2019,wang_riga_2021,adi_turning_2018,gu_badnets_2019} embed hidden identifiers into the model's parameters during training, leveraging over-parameterization.
 Then the owner can identify whether a suspect model is a copy by comparing the extracted watermarks.
 However, the watermark needs to be embedded during the training phase, which may compromise the performance and security of the model.
-Moreover, recent works have shown that adaptive attacks~\cite{aiken_neural_2021,shafieinejad_robustness_2021} can remove watermarks.
-Fingerprinting methods~\cite{cao_ipguard_2021,lukas_deep_2021,peng_fingerprinting_2022}, on the other hand, do not tamper with the training procedure.
-Instead, it extracts a fingerprint from the model using a set of test samples, which contains characterizing features of the model that remain unchanged after applying DNN reuse techniques.
-Any model with a similar fingerprint will be judged as a copy.
-Most existing fingerprinting methods heavily rely on generating adversarial examples with good transferability, which is known to be challenging, especially in the black-box setting~\cite{papernot_practical_2017}.
-Another line of testing-based similarity comparison approaches~\cite{chen_copy_2022,li_modeldiff_2021} employs a set of testing metrics and specially crafted test samples to measure the models' similarity to detect reuse relations.
-However, existing white-box testing methods cannot address the common heterogeneous reuse case where the model architecture is changed.
-In summary, existing DNN copyright protection approaches suffer from inherent limitations that hinder their practical use in diverse scenarios.
+Moreover, recent studies have shown that watermarks can be vulnerable to removal via adaptive attacks~\cite{aiken_neural_2021,shafieinejad_robustness_2021}.
+In contrast, fingerprinting methods~\cite{cao_ipguard_2021,lukas_deep_2021,peng_fingerprinting_2022,chen_copy_2022,li_modeldiff_2021} do not tamper with the training procedure.
+They extract fingerprints from the model using a set of carefully crafted test samples, which contains characterizing features of the model that remain unchanged after applying DNN reuse techniques.
+Any model with a similar fingerprint is deemed a derivative.
+However, fingerprinting methods face two main challenges.
+First, most existing fingerprinting methods depend significantly on the generation of adversarial examples with high transferability, a task that is particularly difficult in black-box settings~\cite{papernot_practical_2017}.
+Therefore, they mostly assume the availability of gradient information, which may not hold for deployed DL models.
+Second, current fingerprinting approaches struggle to reliably detect reuse relations when the two models have different architectures or address different classification tasks (heterogeneous cases).
+These limitations hinder the practical use of fingerprinting methods in diverse scenarios.